-Editor’s note: This is the first of two articles published concerning community energy and the benefits that it offers.
+Editor’s note: This is the second of two articles published concerning community energy and the benefits that it offers.
 The first article can be seen here.

 Emerging research demonstrates how energy projects which are owned by the community can provide significant contributions to social wellbeing, resilience and health of a region as detailed in Part 1.
 Economics however, are often the deciding factor as to whether a project will come to fruition.
 Traditional projects worked to the economies of scale principles, with the view that larger projects would generate cheaper energy and greater employment opportunities.

 New, innovative governance models combined with the falling price of renewable technologies have started a transition toward more small scale, community ownership.
 Numerous case studies now suggest that this small scale ownership is significantly more beneficial to investors, communities and provides more economic value than traditional corporate projects.